Sam McWilliams: New York Mets

 Due to changes McWilliams made to his mechanics and repertoire at Tampa Bay's alternate site during the 2020 season, roughly half the teams in Major League Baseball had inquired about signing him after he became a free agent.
 Ultimately, on November 20, 2020, McWilliams signed a one-year major league contract with the New York Mets for $750,000, far more than the Major League minimum despite never having pitched in a major league game.
 On May 31, 2021, McWilliams was designated for assignment by New York after struggling to a 10.80 ERA in 7 appearances for the Triple-A Syracuse Mets.
 McWilliams had not appeared in the majors for the Mets at the time of his designation.

 San Diego Padres

 On June 5, 2021, McWilliams was claimed off waivers by the San Diego Padres.
 On June 19, McWilliams was outrighted off of the 40-man roster without making a major league appearance.
+He split time between the Double-A San Antonio Missions and Triple-A El Paso Chihuahuas to finish out the year.
+With El Paso, he struggled to a 10.07 ERA in 18 appearances, and with San Antonio, he registered a 4.91 ERA in 11 games.
 McWilliams elected free agency on October 6.

 Cincinnati Reds

 On March 19, 2022, McWilliams signed a minor league contract with the Cincinnati Reds.
-He was released on June 18, 2022.
+McWilliams appeared in 9 games split between the rookie-level Arizona Complex League Reds and Double-A Chattanooga Lookouts, logging a cumulative 0–5 record and 10.13 ERA with 18 strikeouts in 18 2/3 innings pitched.
+He was released by the Reds organization on June 18.

+In August 2022, McWilliams ended his playing career and became a sales representative with Blast Athletics.

+Chicago Cubs

+On January 29, 2024, McWilliams came out of retirement and signed a minor league contract with the Chicago Cubs.
+In 34 appearances for the Triple–A Iowa Cubs, he struggled to a 4–4 record and 6.60 ERA with 88 strikeouts over 66 1/3 innings pitched.
+McWilliams was released by the Cubs organization on August 13.

+Milwaukee Brewers

+On September 5, 2024, McWilliams signed a minor league contract with the Milwaukee Brewers organization.
+He made one scoreless appearance the Double-A Biloxi Shuckers, and another appearance for the Triple-A Nashville Sounds, in which he allowed three runs in one inning of work.

+McWilliams made 18 appearances for Triple-A Nashville in 2025, registering an 0-2 record and 5.66 ERA with 31 strikeouts across 20 2/3 innings pitched.
+McWilliams was released by the Brewers organization on July 2, 2025.

+Toros de Tijuana

+On July 11, 2025, McWilliams signed with the Toros de Tijuana of the Mexican League.